 “Now you have an excuse to bail on things.”

-We would love to have the option to bail on things.
+We would love to have the option to bail on things, instead of them being canned at the last minute.

 “At least you’re saving money because you can’t go out.”

-Lots of people have had their employment affected during the 2020 shutdowns, but for Melburnians (and Victorians) it is still ongoing.
+Lots of people have had their employment affected during the 2020 and 2021 lockdowns.
 Many people are not saving money because they are not making any.

 “Ugh, I’d hate to have to wear a mask all the time.”